evelyn-2022/CSNotes/FrontEnd/JavaScript/Scroll and Coordinates.md

 # Scroll and Coordinates

-To get the current scorll of viewport:
+To get the current scroll of viewport:

 ```js
 console.log(window.pageXOffset, window.pageYOffset);